Dabble-of-DevOps-BioHub/fab_coreui_theme/README.rst

 	# or use the MakeFile - make npm-install

-If this command gives you trouble try removing the package-lock.json file.
+If this command gives you trouble try removing the package-lock.json and deleting the node_modules folder.

 Then you can reference the js and css files as: